Earth Hacks: Tell us a bit about yourself (i.e., where you’re from, your background, what you’re in school for, etc.)!

 EH: How did you get involved with Earth Hacks?

-EH: What was your experience like at the Urban Heat Island Hackathon?
+EH: What was your experience like at the HackerStellar Hackathon?
 Can you tell us about the project that you were involved with?

-EH: What drew you to be interested in the Tech & Policy space and what are your goals after grad school?
+EH: What drew you to be interested in AI/ML?
+What are your goals after college?

 EH: What’s a fun fact about you that not many people know about you?